dunn5/MetricsCSV/README.md

 [Process completed] will display when the download is complete.
 You can then view your data :)

-If you run the program again it will overwrite your previous csv file so be sure to resave your file with a new name or in a new location to avoid this problem.
+If you run the program again it will overwrite your previous csv file so be sure to resave your file with a new name or in a new location to avoid accidental overwrites.

 Enjoy!